sondoswaheed/techmaster-aspnet-backend-training-/task-06-api-standards-refactor-pack/README.md

     └── Program.cs
 ```

-## Validation

-The `CreateProductRequest` DTO uses Data Annotations to validate incoming data.

-Examples:

-* Product name is required.
-* Price cannot be negative.
-* Stock cannot be negative.

 ## What I Learned

 This refactoring showed me why separating responsibilities makes an API easier to maintain.